rajat-29/Community_Discussion_Platform/README.md

 - Dynamic Data by mongoose database
 - Different View For User, Admin and Super Admin
-- Capable for uploading photo or setting photo of User
+- Capable for real time chatting in different communities
 - Capable of sending Mail using NodeMailer
 - Responsive Layout
 - Mobile Friendly
 - Open Source

 ## How to Use ?
 <ol type="number">